mendrugory/blog/content/post/remote-kind.md

 Some days ago, a question was raised in a Slack Channel: *Could I launch a kind cluster in a remote machine?* I directly thought, *yes, you could*, but let's see how.

-Kind is a magnificient tool for those people who develop for [Kubernetes](kubernetes.io/) or test their SW directly in [Kubernetes](kubernetes.io/).
+[Kind](https://kind.sigs.k8s.io/) is a magnificient tool for those people who develop for [Kubernetes](kubernetes.io/) or test their SW directly in [Kubernetes](kubernetes.io/).
 Every Kind's nodes will be a [Docker](https://www.docker.com/) container and this is the key part of having the possibility of launching remote Kind clusters.

-Firstly, we need to have remote machine.
-If you already have it, you can skip it and go to [Docker](#docker) section.
+Firstly, we need to have a remote machine.
+If you already have it, you can skip next section and go directly to [Docker](#docker) section.

 ## Virtual Machine

-For this experiment, we are going to use a virtual machine as remote machine.
-You can work with the system you are more confortable with but I will work with [Multipass](https://multipass.run/) to use [KVM](https://en.wikipedia.org/wiki/Kernel-based_Virtual_Machine) in my Linux laptop.
+For this experiment, a virtual machine will be used as remote machine.
+You can work with the system you are more comfortable with but the example is based on [Multipass](https://multipass.run/) to use [KVM](https://en.wikipedia.org/wiki/Kernel-based_Virtual_Machine) in a Linux machine.

 ### Launch Virtual Machine